 Unlike Overwinter and Sapling, Blossom does not define a new transaction version.
 Blossom transactions are therefore in the same v4 format as Sapling transactions, and use the same version group ID, i.e. 0x892F2085 as defined in 1 section 7.1.
 This does not imply that transactions are valid across the Blossom activation, since signatures MUST use the appropriate consensus branch ID.

-Support for Blossom on testnet will be implemented in
+Support for Blossom on testnet is implemented in

-zcashd version 2.0.7, which will advertise protocol version 170008.
-Support for Blossom on mainnet will be implemented in
+zcashd version 2.0.7, which advertises protocol version 170008.
+Support for Blossom on mainnet is implemented in

 |1||Zcash Protocol Specification, Version 2019.0.4 or later [Overwinter+Sapling+Blossom]|